 The India had around 9.06 million pigs (Anonymous, 2019) which are equivalent to 0.92% of world pig population i.e 979 million (Anonymous, 2024).
 Despite having restrictions in some religions such as Judaism and Islam, the global pork consumption has increased by 77%, rising from 63.5 million tons in 1990 to 113 million tons in 2022 (Boakye, 2025).
 Pork contributes to 34% of all meat consumed worldwide and it is second only to the chicken which accounts for 40% (Kim et al., 2024).
 Around 0.9% of Indian families consume pork and they are concentrated in the sates of Nagaland, Mizoram and Meghalaya (Anonymous, 2014).
 Pork had a distinct nutrient profile of quality protein, B-complex vitamins, and essential minerals such as Iron and Zinc (Vicente and Pereira, 2024).
 It is an established fact that the Vitamin B1 (Thiamine) content in pork is higher than that in other meats (Lombardi-Boccia et al., 2005).
 Pig farming in India is mostly practiced by socio-economically weaker sections (Rajak et al., 2024).
 Therefore, it can be said that swine farming had the potential to increase nutritional security of India (Reddy et al., 2024) and to improve the economic condition of weaker sections.

-Most of the pigs in India are maintained in unorganised sector (Rajak et al., 2024).
+Most of the pigs in India are maintained in unorganized sector (Rajak et al., 2024).
 Payeng et al. (2013) reported that income from piggery in organized sector was higher than that in unorganized one due to less mortality and efficient utilization of resources including labour in the organized sector.
 Labour is one of the four factors of production, and it is critical for any enterprise including piggery.
-Present study was designed to know the labour use patterns in private unorganised swine farms of Andhra Pradesh and to estimate the optimum human resource requirements for the farms.
+Present study was designed to know the labour use patterns in private unorganized swine farms of Andhra Pradesh and to estimate the optimum human resource requirements for the farms.

 2. MATERIALS AND METHODS

-The present study entitled ‘A study on labour utilisation patterns in private unorganised swine farms of Andhra Pradesh’ was conducted at the S.N.G Pork centre and V.Y.N Agro Farm located in Tirupati, Andhra Pradesh, India to know the optimum human resource requirements for various activities in unorganised swine farms.
+The present study was conducted at the S.N.G Pork center and V.Y.N Agro Farm located in Tirupati, Andhra Pradesh, India to know the optimum human resource requirements for various activities in unorganised swine farms.

 Both crossbreds and non-descriptive pigs were maintained on the farms.
 The animal pens of different types such as farrowing, grower and adult animal pens were covered with roof (single slope) made up of asbestos sheets, and they had black marble or concrete flooring.
 Each pen had water trough and are provided with freshwater throughout the day.
 The average floor space of a pen was 11.25 m2 and 18.2 m2 in S.N.G Pork centre and V.Y.N Agro Farm respectively.
 Only one labour was employed in each farm and he/she was responsible for daily activities like cleaning and feeding operations.